Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 Mounjaro is produced by Eli Lilly and is the brand name for the medication tirzepatide.

-It was first approved by the Food and Drug Administration (FDA) in the United States in 2022 for people with type 2 diabetes.
+It was first approved by the U.S. Food and Drug Administration (FDA) in the United States in 2022 to help manage blood sugar in adults with type 2 diabetes, along with a healthy diet and exercise.

 What are the benefits of Mounjaro?